 While pasta cooks, combine 1 Tbsp. olive oil, half the remaining garlic (reserve remaining for sauce), and remaining pecorino (reserve a generous pinch for garnish) in another mixing bowl.

-Place bread on prepared baking sheet, cut side up.
-Spread garlic-pecorino mixture on bread and bake in hot oven until golden brown, 6-9 minutes.
+Place roll on prepared baking sheet, cut side up.
+Spread garlic-pecorino mixture on roll and bake in hot oven until golden brown, 6-9 minutes.

 While pasta cooks and bread bakes, make sauce.